wiljha/PizzaYa/README.md

 ## 1. Problem Statement:

 "PizzaYa" sales a high amount of products to its clients but over time it has been encreasing its demand, the problem is they do not have a system that let them to organize and speed attention up.
-This situation causes delays amd disconfort for their clients.
+This situation causes delays and disconfort for their clients.

 ## 2. Justification: